scttcper/qbittorrent/README.md

 qBittorrent Api Docs: https://github.com/qbittorrent/qBittorrent/wiki/Web-API-Documentation

 ### Normalized API
-These functions have been normalized between torrent clients.
-Can easily support multiple torrent clients.
-See below for alternative supported torrent clients
+These functions have been normalized between torrent clients to easily support switching between multiple torrent clients.
+See [below](#see-also) for alternative supported torrent clients

 ##### getAllData
 Returns all torrent data and an array of label objects.
 Data has been normalized and does not match the output of native `listTorrents()`.